Soft953/VeryLargeGraph-Project/README.md

 #Test Script

-You can run a simple example on inet graph using ./test.sh
+You can run a simple example on inet graph using ./test.sh name_of_graph (ip, inet, p2p)